-3 credits, 12 clinicals
+3 credits.
+1 hour.
+(Clinical 12 HOURS.)
 Prerequisite: RATE 160 with a grade of C or better & concurrent enrollment in RATE 165 & RATE 172.
 This course will develop the student's understanding of the direct patient care clinical environment.

 RATE 175 CLINICAL PRACTICE I